faithmutinda46-png/cpp-learning-journey/04-functions/README.md

 ## What I found challenging

 Understanding the logic was harder than writing the code.
 I initially struggled to understand how the `while` loop, `lastDigit`, and `reversed` worked together.
 After breaking the process down step by step, I was able to understand how the number is reversed.

+## 12.Count Digits in a Number
+This project allows the user to enter a whole number and tells the user how many numbers they are

+## What i learnt
+-Expanding my knowledge on while looop.
+-How to use `/ 10` to remove the last didgit from the whole number the user input.
+-How to use `count ++` to record the removed digits untill we reach 0 and the loop ends.
+-How to use if and return 1 to ensure when the user enters 0 ,they get the correct number of digits which is 1 and not 0.
+-How functions can handle all the calculations and logic and return the result and we can call the function at any point of the program when we need it.

+## What the program does
+-Asks the user to enter a whole number
+-checks how many numbers are there
+-Uses while loop to count how many numbers are in the whole number the user entered -Returns the total numbers in the whole number using varriable count -Displays the result of the user

+## Challenges I encountered
+-I initially couldn't figure out how to position the while loop -I initially couldn't figure out which varriable to use -I initially couldn't figure out how to incoporate the if statment,i first used it after my while loop and noticed it when the loop finishes number == 0 and then the program goes to the if statment and checks if number == 0 and finds out its true so it returns 1 and the program ends